 (A1) to (A3) defines the elementary production-consumption economy.
 Note that the set of foundational equations is FREE of green cheese behavioral assumptions, i.e. the axiom set is purely systemic.
 A detailed description is given in this post ‘The future of economics: why you will probably not be admitted to it, and why this is a good thing’#3 and in this short paper (2015).
 In both places, the solution to the perennial profit conundrum is to be found.

 From macroeconomics, one arrives at microeconomics by successive DIFFERENTIATION.
 Differentiation is top-down, aggregation is bottom-up.
 The methodologically correct way is to start with macrofoundations and then to differentiate.

-The true macrofoundations (A1)/(A3) replace the false microfoundations HC1/HC5 and Keynes' false macrofoundations.#4
+The true macrofoundations (A1)/(A3) replace the false Walrasian microfoundations HC1/HC5 and Keynes' false macrofoundations.#4

 To paraphrase a summary of Blaug: ‘At long last, it can be said that the history of general theory from Walras to Arrow-Debreu and on to DSGE has been a journey down a blind alley, and it is the set (A1)/(A3) to have finally hammered down the nails in the coffin.’